dtonhofer/prolog_notes/maplist_3_examples.md

 # Examples for the Prolog predicate `maplist/3` (as run with SWI-Prolog)

+(This page can also be accessed as: https://bit.ly/39g42wB)

 A few examples for the predicate [`maplist/3`](https://eu.swi-prolog.org/pldoc/doc_for?object=maplist/3) from [library(apply)](https://eu.swi-prolog.org/pldoc/man?section=apply) as run with SWI-Prolog.